Matt Draper - Tonga 2018

 What shall I wear on the boat?

 Matt usually starts the day in his wetsuit ready for the first whale swim opportunity, adding warmth with a jacket and beanie on top.
-You won’t need shoes onboard the boat.
+You won’t need shoes onboard the boat although it is recommended that you bring footwear if we decide to set foot on a nearby island.
 It is recommended you bring a bag with a change of light clothes and a towel.
-Sunglasses a hat and sunblock are a good idea when the warm sun makes its way up.
-Lunch and water is provided but feel free to bring any of your favourite snacks or a drink bottle.
-As you will be spending six whole days onboard you can leave your diving equipment on the boat each day.
+Sunglasses a hat and sunblock are a good idea when the warm sun makes its way over the horizon.
+Lunch and water is provided but feel free to bring any of your favourite snacks and a drink bottle.
+You will be spending a total of 5 whole days (no nights) onboard so you can leave your diving equipment on the boat each day.
 A waterproof case for your camera and dry bag for your personal belongings is a good idea.
 We do try to travel light to keep as much available room onboard as possible.

 Do I need any free diving experience or diving certifications?